How to get from Milan to Rome by train, bus or flight.

 The average frequency per day from Milan to Rome is:

-However, we recommend checking specific travel dates for your journey to Rome from Milan as scheduled services by bus, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route from Milan to Rome as scheduled services by train can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Milan to Rome:
+These are the most popular departure and arrival points from Milan to Rome:

-Direct services to Rome tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.
+Direct services tend to save you time and add more convenience in getting you to Rome as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Milan and Rome.

 Here are some other resources that might have the information you need